-I, [NAME of SC Parent or Eligible Student CHOOL DISTRICT RELEASING INFOR , give my written consent that RMATION] can release the following ig records: (1) ; (2) · ; (3) Involving [Stu udent Named in Records] to the person (s) and/or organization(s) listed: (1) ; (2) · ; (3) se of assisting the student's absence ir with Ohio Revised Code § 3321.191. ntervention team and/or plan that v vas created in person(s)/org year only.
-Co signed by the at the time th elow, I consent to the disclosure of the ganization(s) for the purpose stated her onsent can be withdrawn at any time, put parent/guardian, he/she represents the consent was given.
-If signed by the swhen consent was given. ein.
-This consent is valid for the [Yrovided it is given in writing to the sat the student has not yet reached 'EAR] school school district.
-If I the age of 18 Signature of Parent, Guardian or Eligible Student Date Signed Print Name of of Parent, Guardian or Eligible Student
+I, Parent or Eligible Student, give my written consent that [NAME of SCHOOL DISTRICT RELEASING INFORMATION] can release the following records: (1) , (2) (3)Involving [Student Named in Records] to the person(s) and/or organization(s) listed: (1) (2) (3)to assist the student's absence intervention team and/or plan created in accordance with Ohio Revised Code § 3321.191.
+By signing below, I consent to the disclosure of the records listed above to the specified person(s)/organization(s) for the purpose stated herein.
+This consent is valid for the [YEAR] school year only.
+Consent can be withdrawn at any time, provided it is given in writing to the school district.
+If signed by the parent/guardian, he/she represents that the student has not yet reached the age of 18 at the time the consent was given.
+If signed by the student, he/she represents that he/she is at least 18 years old when consent was given.
+Signature of Parent, Guardian or Eligible Student Date Signed